dolphindb/Tutorials_EN/jit.md

   return x + 1
 }

+foo(123)             // executed successfully
-foo (123)             // executed successfully
+foo(1:2)             // executed successfully
-foo ("abc")           // throws an exception because STRING is not supported in JIT foo (1:2)             // throws an exception because pair is not supported in JIT foo ((1 2, 3 4, 5 6)) // throws an exception because tuple is not supported in JIT
+foo("abc")           // throws an exception because STRING is not supported in JIT foo((1 2, 3 4, 5 6)) // throws an exception because tuple is not supported in JIT

-@jit
-def foo(x) {
-  y = cumprod(x)
-  z = y + 1
-  return z
-}

-foo (1..10)          // throws an exception.
-As function cumprod is not currently supported, the data type of the result is unknown, resulting in type inference failure
 ```

 In JIT, please avoid using unsupported data form/type in functions or parameters such as tuple, string, etc., or functions that are not yet supported in JIT.